This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Change the sheets at least once a week to prevent dead skin—and its ramifications, such as dust mites—from building up on the bed.

-Don’t use colored rags; instead, use a white rag for cleaning stains.
-It prevents dye transferring from the fabric to the mattress.
-Because removing a stain, only to be replaced by some other stain is not an accomplishment.
+- Don’t use colored rags; instead, use a white rag for cleaning stains.
+It prevents dye from transferring from the fabric to the mattress.

 Keeping Your Mattress Fresh